 At first glance, this might not seem like a big deal.
 A pleasant smell enhances the experience of using a product.
 So what’s the problem?

-Consider the health risks
+Consider the Health Risks

 Synthetic fragrances carry far greater health risks than natural fragrances, largely due to a transparency issue.
 Because fragrance components are considered a trade secret, companies are not required to list all their fragrance ingredients in the USA.
 Instead, cosmetics companies are free to use the umbrella term "fragrance" on their ingredients list, which is commonly where many unsafe chemicals are hidden rather than listed outright.
 This often means that natural sources and plant material are ditched for higher toxicity levels in the products.

 Synthetic fragrances are usually derived from petrochemicals, which are known to be endocrine disruptors and can interfere with our natural hormone production.
 While some of them might be more stable than their natural counterparts, they still break down quickly when exposed to air.
 Fixatives like parabens, phthalates, and even formaldehyde are used to slow down the evaporation rate of the aromatic compounds and help the scent last longer.
 These compounds are also used to prevent bacteria and fungus from growing in cosmetics.